 Sut y caf fy asesu?

-The assessments have been chosen to ensure that the learning outcomes are appropriately tested and provide students with the opportunity to demonstrate they have met them.
-Specific module assessment methods for each module shall be determined by the relevant Board of Studies and are detailed within the relevant Module Description.
+The assessments have been chosen to ensure that the learning outcomes are appropriately tested and provide you with the opportunity to demonstrate you have met them.

 There are a variety of formative and summative assessment methods used, such as: